 soft-ferrite formers (Sevick)

-- Space equipment hardware: development, evaluation and results analyses and
+- Space equipment hardware: development, evaluation, results analyses and

 processing (multi-port S-parameters).

 - Satellite ground station equipment: design and development (intermediate data rate

 C and Ku-band).

 - GPS receiver development (agile airborne application), bandpass sampling (undersampling).

 - Power combining/splitting: developed Wilkinson, branch line, Lange and rat race / ring

 - IP3, P1dB, SFDR measurements, their interpretation and calculations for cascaded devices (Excel,